jaspervdj/hakyll/web/tutorials/faq.markdown

 ## When should I rebuild and when should I build?

 If you execute a `./site build`, Hakyll will build your site incrementally.
-However, we can not detect if you edited `site.hs`.
+However, we cannot detect if you edited `site.hs`.
 In this case, you first want to compile `site.hs` again, and then do a `./site rebuild`.

 After rebuilding your site, all files will look as "modified" to the filesystem.